Benchmarking LLMs Insight Discovery Capabilities through Synthetic Problem Generation

 • The predictive-performance score is the test-set-AUC of this model

 • Proper use of data - we apply a variety of techniques to verify that the agent is respecting temporal constraints in the data, and avoid use of data that would not be available at time of inference.
-One of the techniques we are using for example is: for each insight provided by the agent, we ensure that the value of the insight on the training data does not change when we change training data values that are out of temporal score (i.e. in the future) wrt the each primary table row.
+One of the techniques we are using for example is: for each insight provided by the agent, we ensure that the value of the insight on the training data does not change when we change training data values that are out of temporal score (i.e. in the future) wrt to each primary table row.

 • is the agent respecting the temporal constraints to avoid use of data that would not be available at time of inference